Orientogalba viridis (Quoy & Gaimard, 1832)

 Distribution

-Introduced from Southeast Asia into creeks in Sydney and Newcastle, New South Wales (Shea, 1995) and Brisbane (Boray, 1978), Queensland, also recorded from an aquarium in Tasmania (Kershaw, 1991) and from south Western Australia.
+Introduced from Southeast Asia into creeks in Sydney and Newcastle, New South Wales (Shea, 1995) and Brisbane (Boray, 1978), Queensland, also recorded from an aquarium in Tasmania (Kershaw, 1991) and from Victoria and south Western Australia.
 Probably more widespread than records indicate.

 Notes